 Glass and plastic carafes typically do not offer much insulation.
 Stainless steel and stoneware carafes can be good insulators.
 This may or may not be an issue for you.

 Do you like chewing on coffee grounds?
-A quality French press will have a sturdy plunger assembly that will keep the filter screen flush with the sides of the carafe.
+A quality French Press will have a sturdy plunger assembly that will keep the filter screen flush with the sides of the carafe.
 That will help keep the grinds in the pot.
 We should note that price doesn't always equal quality.
 Brands like Bodum are inexpensive but high quality.
 Yes, try to buy the best french presses available.